-Did you know that your gut health and hormones are directly related?
+Did you know that your hormones and gut health are directly related?

 If you are having problems with your hormonal levels, especially imbalances with your estrogen levels, you may want to look into your gut health.
 Yes, you read that right, your gut!